Η Volvo Cars

 In a similar pilot commercial project,

-Volvo Cars cooperates with the Comsys AB, a Swedish clean technology company,
+η Volvo Cars cooperates with the Comsys AB, a Swedish clean technology company,

-Fortum, a European energy company.
+and the Fortum, a European energy company.
 The aim of the

 is to increase the flexible supply to one of the facilities

-Fortum in Sweden, with a parallel contribution to
+hydroelectric power of the Fortum in Sweden, with a parallel contribution to

 a "second life" for electric vehicle batteries.
-Batteries from
+Batteries from plug–in

-Volvo will serve as static units
+hybrid cars of Volvo will serve as static units

 energy storage, helping to provide "fast balancing" services